erdo/fore-intro-tutorial/DEV.TO.md

 **fore** implements the [Model View Observer](https://erdo.github.io/android-fore/00-architecture.html#shoom) architecture, we'll tackle each component in turn:

 ## Model
 We need a model to drive our slot machine, we’re going to call it **SlotMachineModel**.
-It’s going to have a **spin()** method which will set the wheels spinning, the 3 wheels are going to either be spinning or showing a cherry, a dice, or a bell.
+It’s going to have a **spin()** method which will set the wheels spinning.
+The 3 wheels are going to either be spinning or showing a cherry, a dice, or a bell.
 (Ok so I’ve never actually played a real slot machine, sucks to be me ;p).

 Let’s keep it simple and have three methods called: **getState1()**, **getState2()**, **getState3()**.
 And they can return an enum for each wheel with one of these states: **SPINNING**, **CHERRY**, **DICE**, **BELL**